Hollownett/brymonsoft-messenger-rest-api/README.md

 ### Install app

-1.  the archive or clone the git repository
+1. Download the archive or clone the git repository
-2.  open a terminal in the root folder of the project and enter the command
+2. Open a terminal in the root folder of the project and enter the command

 ```brew
     "nmp install"